LDwy/memorygame/README.md

 ## Facts

-· 8 sets of matching cards: makes a total of 16 cards · The moves (any opened two cards) will be counted
+* 8 sets of matching cards: makes a total of 16 cards
+* The moves (any opened two cards) will be counted
-· The timer is starting on the first click
+* The timer is starting on the first click
-· A star rating will be displayed according to the amount of moves used
+* A star rating (1 to 3) will be displayed according to the amount of moves used

 ## Have fun!